rise-tools/rise-tools/docs/docs/guides/actions-events.md

 For each prop that accepts a function, you can pass an action or an event.

+[TBD - explain how/why we automatically allow action, event or action[] to each component that accepts a function]

 ## Actions

 ### Executing an action